Kourtney Kardashian & Justin Bieber’s Date Night: Is He Helping Her Heal After Scott’s Betrayal?

 Justin Bieber, 22, and Kourtney Kardashian, 37, are back on?!
 Well, according to THESE PHOTOS the former flames are hanging out again, and getting pretty serious… in church that is.
 The two hit up their good friend Pastor Rich Wilkerson Jr.’s church service in LA, Feb.
 8, and their timing was interesting to say the least…

 JB and Kourt’s spiritual reunion comes on the heels of her ex Scott Disick‘s [33] recent trip to a land we’d like to call, model island, aka Miami, FL.
 It all started when Scott reportedly asked Kourt to marry him on their family vacation to Costa Rica at the end of Jan.
-2017.
+2017, where they were filming Keeping Up With The Kardashians.
 When she said “no,” that’s when he got pretty angry.
 After he allegedly felt embarrassed, Scott called up a hot, young model and put her up in a hotel not too far from where Kourt and the entire Kardashian family were staying in Costa Rica, as reported by Us Weekly.
 Yikes.
 Now, that’s too close for comfort.

 His mystery Costa Rica woman, was no longer a mystery on Feb.
 8. Her name is Bella Banos, a 20-year-old reported model [You’ll see the pattern here, soon].
 She confirmed to In Touch that Scott invited her to a nearby hotel when he was in Costa Rica with the Kardashians.
 And, get this — She claimed that they spend a ton of time together, he flies her everywhere, and that they drop the “L” word all the time.
 Not “Lord,” — LOVE.
 You can’t make this stuff up, guys.